Bunaken National Park Dive Sites

-The Manado dive resort area and Bunaken Marine Park are among the highlights of Indonesia scuba diving and have earned plaudits throughout the world.
+The Manado area and Bunaken Marine Park are among the diving highlights of Indonesia and have earned plaudits throughout the world.

-The facts say it all - when you're scuba diving in Manado you can see over 70% of all fish species that exist in the Indo-Western Pacific.
-Marine biodiversity is the name of the game in Indonesia generally and in Bunaken diving specifically.
+The facts say it all – when you’re scuba diving in Manado you can see over 70% of all fish species that exist in the Indo-Western Pacific.
+Marine biodiversity is the name of the game for diving in Indonesia generally and in Bunaken specifically.

 The park is adored by marine biologists, photographers and recreational divers alike since the richness of its waters ensure that no 2 dives are the same and that there is always plenty to see, study, photograph and marvel at.

 Included in the measures to protect this eco-treasure, is the creation of the marine park for which all divers must buy a pass which is used to fund conservation and village development programmes.
 It has long been recognised that the Manado area is an area worth preserving both for the good of the environment and the local economy.
 Various schemes are being undertaken to encourage responsible attitudes towards the reefs, the sea life and with regards to refuse disposal in the area.
 In Bunaken your few dollars really do make a difference!

 Given the international profile of diving Manado, one might think that the locals would be well accustomed to the sight of visitors from abroad.
 However, most tourists proceed directly from the airport to dive centers and resorts outside the city.
 This means that a stroll around downtown will have you waving to children and responding to “Hello Mister” (regardless of your sex) as if you were the first off the boat.
 North Sulawesi is a mostly Christian region with friendly people whose ethnic mix includes influences from China and the Philippines.